Operating System (OS)

 Use Case: Educational institutions, early multi‑user environments.

-Provides quick response to each user.
+Advantages: Fair resource allocation, quick response to each user.

-Security concerns with multiple users.
+Disadvantages: Overhead in task switching, security concerns with multiple users.

 3. Distributed Operating System